Andrew-Kil/Ribbit/README.md

 ## Ideation:

-- My initial thought process is to start by identifying the core functionalities that I want to focus on
+- My initial thought process was to start by identifying the core functionalities that I wanted to focus on
 - Create:
   - wireframes
   - database structure